By Tom Maling

 You should first consider whether you were told by the doctor that the problem might happen if you have the treatment.
 If so, by consenting to the treatment knowing that the risk might happen, you have accepted the risk.
 There’s no negligence.
 But you should also ask yourself whether the risk you were warned about is actually what happened.

-If you were not aware of the risk of the injury, and something has happened to you, you may be entitled to compensation.
+If you were not aware of the risk of the injury, and something has happened to you, it may be worth investigating a medical negligence claim.

-To help you consider whether you have received negligent care, here’s a few things to ask yourself:
+To help you consider whether you have received negligent treatment, here’s a few things to ask yourself:

 - Have I got what I expected from the treatment?

 - What did my doctor tell me to expect or would happen?